jsheppard95/bayeswham_python/README.md

 If you use the BayesWHAM.py and BayesReweight.py codes, please read and cite:

 A.L.
-Ferguson "BayesWHAM: A Bayesian approach for free energy estimation, reweighting, and uncertainty quantification in the weighted histogram analysis method" *\<journal\>* (2016)
+Ferguson "BayesWHAM: A Bayesian approach for free energy estimation, reweighting, and uncertainty quantification in the weighted histogram analysis method" *J. Comput.
+Chem.* **38** 18 1583-1605 (2017)

 ### Contact ###